Vihaan3/knowledge-garden/content/Personal Knowledge Management/How to change the way you think.md

   - meta-thinking
   - best
 ---
 Knowing how to do this is one of those meta skills that can completely change your life.
-A while ago, I got into the start up advice world to help out a friend who was considering starting up, and I found a common message along the lines of "become the type of person who notices gaps."
-How do you become that person? ([Paul Graham](https://paulgraham.com/articles.html))
+A while ago, I got into the start up advice world to help out a friend who was considering starting up, and I found a common message along the lines of "become the type of person who notices gaps in the world."
+That sounds good in the abstract, but how do you become that person if you aren’t already?
+(For the startup question in particular, Paul Graham has [answers](https://paulgraham.com/google.html).)

 - **Use [[Meta-Learning#Using Spaced Repetition Systems|Spaced Repetition Systems]]**
-	- Use situation-based/application/"real world" cards because your brain is an [[Thinking, Fast and Slow|association machine]], and with enough repetitions you will hopefully think.
-This is unbelievably effective.
+	- Use situation-based/application/"real world" cards because your brain is an [[Thinking, Fast and Slow|association machine]].
 	- You can [[The Priming Effect|prime]] your brain a surprising amount
-	- Examples:
+	- Examples (note that you probably shouldn't use cloze deletions excessively because they have a tendency to lead to superficial pattern-matching, but I converted standard question-answer cards to cloze deletions here for the sake of space.):
 		- When I encounter any complex information system, I will think about [cloze (mimetics)]
 		- Whenever I decide to do an activity *very* seriously, I should have the mindset of pursuing [cloze (virtuosity)].
 			- Whenever I want to pursue virtuosity in a task, I will do [cloze (deliberate practice)].